 Now, the {\it maximal value} of the parenthesis $\{...\}$ in (\ref{dn-f}) is $= 1$.
-Then, {\it if} the bound for $Y_R(d \rightarrow b)$ is saturated, the plot for the function $N_\Lambda$ in Fig. \ref{nEDM-numerics} shows that when the cut-off $\Lambda$ is stretched up to 25 TeV, the bound for nEDM in (\ref{dn-bound}) is reached.
-On the other hand, if the bound for $Y_R(d \rightarrow b)$ is reduced, and also $\Lambda$ is reduced, my value for nEDM will be accordingly smaller.
+Then, {\it if} the bound for $Y_R(d \rightarrow b)$ is saturated, the plot for the function $N_\Lambda$ in Fig. \ref{nEDM-numerics} shows that when the cut-off $\Lambda$ is stretched up to 20 TeV, the bound for nEDM in (\ref{dn-bound}) is reached in the bare case, while the perturbative QCD-suppression tells us that the value of the nEDM can at maximum be of order one tenth of the experimental bound for $\Lambda$ up to 20 TeV.
+If the bound for $|Y_R(d \rightarrow b)|$ is reduced, and also $\Lambda$ is reduced, my value for nEDM will be accordingly smaller.

-I stress that the result (\ref{dn-f}) depends only on two unknowns, the flavor changing (FC) Higgs coupling $Y_R(d \rightarrow b)$, and the value of the cut-off scale $\Lambda$.